SchokiCoder/book_modern_c/src/terms.md

 Syntax describes how text and characters convey meaning to a reader.
 This reader can also be a program such as the compiler.
-Put simply in the context of programming: syntax describes where you need to put what for your code to be valid.
+Put simply, in the context of programming: syntax describes where you need to put what, for your code to be valid.
 This will soon be visualized to you.

 ## Symbols